COSC1127-AI/pacman-contest-cluster/README.md

 ### Main components: ###

-- unimelb_dimefox_script.py: downloads teams from submissions server, runs pacman-ssh-contest.py and upload results into the web.
+- `driver.py`: downloads teams from submissions server, runs `pacman-ssh-contest.py` and upload results into the web.
-- pacman-ssh-contest.py: main script
+- `pacman-ssh-contest.py`: main script
-- cluster_manager.py: the script to manage clusters
+- `cluster_manager.py`: the script to manage clusters
-- contest.zip: the actual main contest infrastructure, based on that one from UC (with minor fixes, e.g., delay in replays)
+- `contest.zip`: the actual main contest infrastructure, based on that one from UC (with minor fixes, e.g., delay in replays)
-- layouts.zip: some interesting layouts that can be used (beyond the randomly generated ones)
+- `layouts.zip`: some interesting layouts that can be used (beyond the randomly generated ones)
-- staff_team_{basic,medium,top}.zip: the teams from staff, used for --include-staff-team option
+- `staff_team_{basic,medium,top}.zip`: the teams from staff, used for `--include-staff-team` option.
+	- Contact us to get access to staff_teams, and do not distribute.
+These teams are not shared with students as they are used for marking purposes.
-- contest/ subdir: developing place for contest.zip.
+- `contest/` subdir: developing place for `contest.zip`.
 The .zip file should contain all files in the root of the .zip
-- TEAMS-STUDENT-MAPPING.csv: example of a mapping file
+- `TEAMS-STUDENT-MAPPING.csv`: example of a mapping file

 ### Overview of marking process: ###